 To capture names and email addresses I built a free product on how to set up a WordPress blog.
-This was my first exposure to digital product creation and it was received well.
+This was my first exposure to digital product creation and it was well received.
 I then decided to launch another free product about keyword research, mainly because almost all the available information on the subject was terrible.
 The guide was not a viral wonder or anything, but it was received extremely well by those who used it (and, in a way, it was the most successful product I ever made).

 Things were looking up.
 I had scaled my niche sites up so that they were earning me a good income and decided to launch a product in the online marketing space.
-This product turned out to be Backlink Battleplan – it took me 6 weeks to create the product and orchestrate my first ever product launch.
+This product was Backlink Battleplan – it took me 6 weeks to create the product and orchestrate my first ever product launch.
 The launch itself wasn’t huge, but made me more money than I’d gotten all at once, ever before.
 The product also kept selling and growing in popularity.
-By the time I retired the product almost two years later, it had brought in more than $100,000.
+By the time I took it off the market almost two years later, it had brought in more than $100,000.

 Shortly after the launch of Backlink Battleplan, Sam Hänni contacted me asking for some advice for a product that he had been working on called SECockpit.
 I took a look – and I liked it.
 So much so that I offered to become the marketing arm of the company.

-Sam accepted – and within 15 months that followed the software would go on to bring in more than 7 figures of revenue.
+Sam accepted – and within 15 months we turned it into a 7-figure business.
 This was the most profitable and most rapidly growing venture I’d ever been a part of, at the time.